Wtorkowski/GamingService/README.md

-Check it out on heroku: https://gaming-service.herokuapp.com/
+Check it out at heroku: https://gaming-service.herokuapp.com/

 # Gaming Service
 Gaming Service is my final Coders Lab bootcamp project.
 I have decided to build this kind of a program because it is something different from a typical CRUD-based small business manager.
 Currently Gaming Service consists of only one game: Mastermind.
 Although my program is not a rocket-science level app, I hope you are going to return to play Mastermind once in awhile.